Update 2: Assure parents pediatric optometric care benefit included and available in all states

 "The road our country has taken toward integrating eye health and vision coverage in health plans was unfortunately not the road taken for dental coverage.
 Although the story behind how the new dental benefit became lost may be news to some, AOA members were alerted years ago to the harm that would result from allowing insurers to dictate how essential pediatric care should be delivered," Mitchell T. Munson, O.D., AOA president, said in a statement.
 "That's when we fought back and that's how we won the full coverage our patients need, instead of what insurers would be willing to offer."

-Dr. Munson said the pediatric eye benefit will extend coverage to millions of children across the country and include OD-provided annual eye exams, treatment and follow-up visits.
+Dr. Munson said the pediatric eye benefit will extend coverage to millions of children across the country and include doctor of optometry-provided annual eye exams, treatment and follow-up visits.

 He encouraged AOA members and others to share details of the coverage with "friends, family, and patients."
 He pointed to a recent AOA article, "Four Things Every Parent Should Know about the Pediatric Optometric Care Benefit," as a way to help spread the news.